Evan-KR/iOS-Portfolio/README.md

 ## [Crusader Dungeon - Dungeon Crawler](https://github.com/EvanRista/Crusader-Dungeon)
 My plan for this game was to be a turn based dungeon crawler/rogue-like, similar to Binding Of Isaac, and other games in that genre.

 Throughout the development of the game, I learned how to set realistic goals for myself.
-At the beginning of the development, I had ambitious plans for my project.
+At the beginning of the development I had ambitious plans for my project.
 As time went on though, I came to realize that I could not implement every feature I wanted by myself.
 As a result, I had to focus on the main gameplay features before working on extra "fluff" and content.

 The main things learned from the development of the app include:
 * Learning how to develop a good-looking UI and making it intuitive to use